zaproxy/zaproxy-website/README.md

 {{< blockquote-alert type="tip" title="Optional custom title">}}
 Helpful advice for doing things better or more easily.

+This is some **bold text** and _italic_ text.

+This is a third paragraph in the same alert, followed by list items below.

+- List item 1
+- List item 2
 {{< /blockquote-alert >}}

 {{< blockquote-alert type="important" title="Optional custom title">}}